eagle-io/docs/source/api/resources/nodes.rst

 Update node historic data with a single value
 ----------------------------------------------
-Update historic data for a node with a single *value* with optional *quality* and *timestamp*.
+Update historic data for a node with a single record.
 You can use the automatically assigned *_id* or your own *customId* prepended with '@'.
+You must specify at least one record attribute: *value*, *quality*, *annotation*.
 If *timestamp* is omitted the time the request was made will be used.
-Existing values with the same timestamp will be overwritten.
+Existing records with the same timestamp will be overwritten.

 .. note::
     Only available for Location and Parameter nodes.